neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 SageMaker will automatically copy the files from the s3 path into `/opt/ml/model` which the server can then read from.

+### push_image.sh

+Bash script for pushing your local Docker image to the AWS ECR repository.

+### create_endpoint.py

+Contains the SparseMaker object for automating the build of a SageMaker endpoint from a Docker Image.
+You have the option to customize the parameters of the class in order to match the prefered state of your deployment.

+**Don't forget to add your AWS [ARN](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) id to the `role_arn` parameter at the bottom of the module.**

+### qa_endpoint.py

+Contains a client object for making requests to the SageMaker inference endpoint for the question answering task.
+____
 More information on the DeepSparse server and its configuration can be found [here](https://github.com/neuralmagic/deepsparse/tree/main/src/deepsparse/server#readme).

 ## Deploying to SageMaker
 The following steps are required to provision and deploy DeepSparse to SageMaker